-The latest “Living the Dream” commercial gives a snapshot of some of California’s most aspirational settings.
-From paddle boarding on the crystal-clear waters of Lake Tahoe to golfing on the famous Pebble Beach Golf Links seventh holes, the featured destinations are exactly what bucket lists are made of.We take you deeper into how to find these incredible places—like the mysterious castle structure in Laguna Beach or the dunes near Pismo Beach—and give tips on how to include them in your next trip to the Golden State.
+The latest “Living the Dream” commercial provides an irresistible sampling of some of California’s most amazing settings.
+From paddleboarding on the crystal-clear waters of Lake Tahoe to sizing up your shot at the seventh hole at Pebble Beach Golf Links, the featured destinations deliver bucket list-worthy experiences in breathtaking settings.
+Ready to start exploring?
+Good.
+We’ll tell you more about these incredible places—including the mysterious castle structure in Laguna Beach and the dunes near Pismo Beach—and give you tips on how to include them in your next California vacation.

 Stay where you launch at one of Lake Tahoe’s coveted beach campgrounds, such as D.L.
 Bliss State Park, with 140 campsites that have easy access to a launching point at the white-sand Lester Beach.
 Paddle two miles to Emerald Bay, or set out on one of the nearby hiking trails, like Rubicon Trail, Lighthouse Trail, or Balancing Rock Trail—the latter of which features a precarious boulder you’ll definitely want to photograph.